spezold/mvloader/readme.md

-Note that, as mentioned, we had to use homogeneous coordinates for the transformation, which explains why we append 1 for the world origin's coordinate; however, by using only the first three rows of the transformation matrix `world2voxels`, our resulting voxel index contains only three values, as one could expect.
+Note that, as mentioned, we had to use homogeneous coordinates for the transformation, which explains why we append 1 for the world origin's coordinate; however, by using only the first three rows of the transformation matrix `M`, our resulting voxel index contains only three values, as one could expect.

 ### … in terms of the patient?